YanYablonovskiy/AlgebraicWheelTheory/README.md

 ## Acknowledgements

 Our project builds on Mathlib.
-We must therefore thank its numerous contributors without whom this project couldn't even have started.
+I therefore thank its numerous contributors without whom this project couldn't even begin.

 Much of the project infrastructure has been adapted from
 * [sphere eversion](https://leanprover-community.github.io/sphere-eversion/)